telerik/kendo-ui-core/docs/controls/editors/editor/how-to/appearance/make-inline-editor-toolbar-always-visible.md

 title: Make Inline Editor Toolbar Always Visible
 page_title: Make Inline Editor Toolbar Always Visible | Kendo UI Editor
 description: "Learn how to make the inline Editor toolbar always visible."
+previous_url: /controls/editors/editor/how-to/make-inline-editor-toolbar-always-visible
 slug: howto_make_inline_editor_toolbar_always_visible
 ---

 # Make Inline Editor Toolbar Always Visible

-By design, the inline Editor's toolbar shows up when the widget is focused and is hidden when the Editor is blurred.
+By design, the toolbar of the inline Editor shows up when the widget is focused and gets hidden when the Editor is blurred.

+It is possible to override this behavior.

-The example below demonstrates how to force the toolbar to be always visible.
+The following example demonstrates how to force the toolbar to be always visible.

 ###### Example